mineminemine/mineminemine/README.md

-<p>If you see some of the repos I have that are inactive then it probably means its dead and no longer receive support from me, sorry.</p>
+<p>If you see some of the repos I have that are inactive, then it probably means they're dead and no longer receiving support from me.
+Sorry.</p>

 ***